 The focus of the interventions will be on ‘building with nature’ and low-cost alternative interventions.
 The following options will be considered for implementation during the full proposal development phase:

+Sand bypassing: Dredging sediment from areas with surplus due to changes in erosion dynamics

-Beach nourishment and foreshore nourishment
+Sand bypassing: Beach nourishment and foreshore nourishment (e.g. sand motor from dredging activities)

+Green belt coastal buffer zone

+For the execution of these interventions the key role will be developed by the Ministry of Work and Housing (Ghana) and Ministry of Construction, Housing, Sanitation and Urban Planning (Cote d’Ivoire) along with the Local Planning Departments.
+In case the Government has no sufficient capacity, companies will be hired as per section I.

 For more detailed info see table 5 and annex 3

 Component 4: Catalytic concrete interventions at community level taking into account local needs and impacts / livelihood opportunities.